Add Amazon GameLift to your game client

 -

+Set up a client configuration.
 Use the default client configuration or create a custom client configuration object.
 For more information, see AWS::Client::ClientConfiguration

 -

-Initialize a Amazon GameLift client.
+Initialize an Amazon GameLift client.
 Use Aws::GameLift::GameLiftClient()

 (C++) or AmazonGameLiftClient() (C#) with a default client configuration or a custom client configuration. -